ecguerra/Crunchy_Nums/README.md

 ### Unsolved Issues
 - Better way to load level info
+- Min/max for factor instead of just making set bigger
 - Faster way to check for enough answers on board
 - Less clunky way to play again after win or lose
+- Leave the outlines when squares are chomped (undecided)

 ## Acknowledgements